ghc-proposals/ghc-proposals/proposals/0698-qualified-literals.rst

 Motivation
 ----------

 ``OverloadedStrings`` and ``OverloadedLists`` are useful for writing normal string/list syntax that get desugared to non-built-in types.
 However, they do this via typeclasses, which inherits issues like type inference ambiguity.
+The extensions are also enabled globally, so if you turn it on, all string literals become overloaded, even if you only want specific locations to be overloaded.
 It's possible these issues are one reason why these extensions, despite being in GHC for a long time, are not defaults in GHC202X language editions.
 Furthermore, they could provide even more flexibility; one note in the original ``OverloadedLists`` `design <https://gitlab.haskell.org/ghc/ghc/-/wikis/overloaded-lists>`_ mentions the inability to support heterogeneous lists.

 These extensions allow extensibility of string and list literals, but there's currently no option to allow extending other literals, like numeric literals.
 Because the ``fromInteger`` function is a part of ``Num``, there's no way to overload numeric literals without providing a specification for all the ``Num`` operations.
 Even if we broke out ``fromInteger`` into a separate class, we still inherit the same typeclass issues as overloaded strings/lists.